BinaryChaosTV/SARndbox/README.md

 #### Step 19: Show a Secondary View of the AR Sandbox

-If you have multiple displays connected to the PC running your AR Sandbox, and have done the multi-screen setup in Step 18, then you can show a second display window that does not just replicate the projected view shown in the sandbox itself, but that can show the captured 3D topography from arbitrary points of view, in full 3D, as explained in this video.
+If you have multiple displays connected to the PC running your AR Sandbox, and have done the multi-screen setup in Step 18, then you can show a second display window that does not just replicate the projected view shown in the sandbox itself, but that can show the captured 3D topography from arbitrary points of view, in full 3D.

 To create a secondary view, you first need to edit the `SARndbox` application's configuration file and instruct it to open a second window on a different display.
 Run in a terminal window: